Can I Fire My Personal Injury Lawyer?

 - Lack of communication – An attorney should always keep you updated on the status of your case and inform you of any new developments so that you can make fully informed decisions about your case.
 In other words, you should never be left in the dark.
 A lack of communication is one of the most common reasons why people decide to fire their personal injury attorney.

-- Potential negligence – If you believe that your lawyer made a professional mistake that harmed you and your ability to collection full and fair compensation, then you may have strong grounds to terminate the relationship.
+- Potential negligence – If you believe that your lawyer made a professional mistake that harmed you and your ability to collect full and fair compensation, then you may have strong grounds to terminate the relationship.
 For example, your attorney may have failed to advise you of a settlement offer that you received from the insurance company.

 - Conflict of interest – Your attorney may have a conflict of interest in your case which the attorney failed to disclose to you.
 For instance, the attorney may have previously represented the insurance company that you are dealing with in your personal injury claim.
 The problem here is not so much the conflict of interest as it is the failure to tell you about it.
 After all, how can you trust the lawyer as you move forward in your case?